 This means that, in this market it is likely for an FHA buyer or a VA buyer to put in offers on lots of houses and not get a deal.

 It is so bad now, that many Realtors are just not taking on FHA and VA buyers.
 If I get an FHA or VA buyer I counsel them to only look at homes that have been on the market for at least several weeks.
 The new listings are getting so much action, that it is just a big tease for an FHA or VA buyer.

 THe market is currently at its tightest in modern history.
 Buyers out number sellers and FHA and VA buyers have few choices and then lose out to cash and conventional buyers.

 Supply and demand are broken.
 The supply of houses is artificially reduced by the moratorium on evictions and foreclosures.
 The latest data suggests that 12% of all homeowners are in arrears.
 We are talking about millions of homes that are not part of the supply of available houses.
 In the old days if a seller got behind and had equity, they would sell.
 Now these sellers are being allowed to stay in their homes.

-Read my market report at 409home.com/themarket and email, text or call to be put on the list of clients I will be able to help a whole lot better in 2022.
+Read my market report at 409home.com/themarket and email, text or call to be put on the list of clients I will be able to help a whole lot better later.